Bret Hart: Legacy

 Asked for his favourite opponent, Ted DiBiase said: "In my own era, without a doubt, Bret Hart."
-Although DiBiase later acknowledged that Hart failed to become as big of a star as Hulk Hogan.
 The Undertaker named Hart as his toughest opponent, adding: "Some of my favourite matches are with him...
 I think my matches with Bret were some of the best".
 Recalling their WWF Championship bout from July 1994, Sean Waltman affirmed: "[Hart] gave me the best singles match of my career, and one of the best matches that's ever been on Monday Night Raw."
 Curt Hennig stated: "Out of all the matches I had, probably the best match I ever had would be with Bret [at SummerSlam 1991]...
 I have a good thing with Bret forever."
 Shawn Michaels, who did not get along with Hart on a personal level, conceded that Hart was an "unbelievable" performer (an opinion shared by WWE executive and former opponent Triple H), calling him a "sheer joy" to work with and saying that the pair's match at WrestleMania XII was one of, if not his favourite WrestleMania bout.
 Roddy Piper described Hart as "one great man", and "one of the few guys who has a 'total package'".
 Lance Storm remarked: "[Hart's] matches always seemed more important than the individuals involved in them, and that's what made him great.
 Bret managed to dominate this sport... by wrestling, which is no easy task, and is to his credit".
 On Hart's influence, Storm said: "I've always tried to pattern my ring style or work ethic, at least, after that of 'The Hitman'".